- Bachelor of Medicine, Bachelor of Surgery (MD) - Madras Medical College, Chennai, India

 At CTCA, Dr. Prag focuses on tumors of the gastrointestinal tract, liver and pancreas and peritoneal surface malignancies.
 He employs advanced techniques and quality standard of care practices to treating a range of cancers, with a particular focus on advanced and metastatic disease.
 Drawing from a wide selection of approaches, including minimally invasive surgical techniques and robotics, Dr. Prag works with a team of surgical specialists who strive to develop treatment plans for even the most difficult situations, with a balanced approach intended to improve the quality of patients’ lives.
 “My goal for cancer patients is to add years to their lives, and life to their years,” says Dr. Prag.

-Dr. Prag is board certified in general surgery by the American Board of Surgery.
+Dr. Prag is board certified in general surgery and complex surgical oncology by the American Board of Surgery.
 He currently holds active licenses to practice medicine in the States of Texas, New York and Oklahoma.
 He has been a member of the American College of Surgeons, the Society of Surgical Oncology (Fellow Member) and the Americas Hepato-Pancreatico-Biliary Association (Fellow Member).

 Besides caring for patients, Dr. Prag also loves spending time with his family, including his wife, daughter and extended family.
 He is passionate about music, writing and public outreach focused on cancer care.